 Indianapolis was full of out-of-towners for NTEA’s The Work Truck Show, March 6-9.
 Even the snow couldn’t keep crowds from flocking to big auto companies’ new vehicle reveals.
 Among those reveals were Ford, Chevrolet, Hino, International, and Ram.
-See Chevy’s new truck on page 18 and Hino’s reveal on page 22; look for the new Ram in next month’s issue.
+See Chevy’s new truck here and Hino’s reveal here; look for the new Ram here.
 Attendees learned of the best vehicle for their business, who to call to upfit their fleet, and what’s next for their product manufacturer of choice.

 The Transit Connect is available in two wheelbases to best fit your needs, and the interior is redesigned to best fit your personal needs, such as techy features and more comfortable seating.

 International’s new MV Series didn’t disappoint, and presenting the truck with a virtual reality simulator was an easy way to give viewers the best idea of everything fleet owners can do with this new truck.
 Available in four configurations, multiple transmission options, and a Cummins B6.7 or L9 engine, you could do anything with an MV.

 XL showcased its first-ever, fleet-ready, plug-in hybrid F-150 upfit along with its first hybrid electric Ford Super Duty F-250.
 The XL plug-in hybrid provides a 50% increase in miles driven per gallon and is easily installed.
 The Ford F-250 hybrid electric upfit provides a 25% increase in miles driven per gallon while offering the same Ford rating for towing and cargo capacity.